FH-Potsdam/coursesAPI/README.md

 curl -i -X http://localhost:3000/relationships/
 ```

-The name of the resources and the collection will alwas be written in lowercase and in the plural form to avoid any inconsistencies and to improve intuitiveness.
+The name of the resources and the collection will always be written in lowercase and in the plural form to avoid inconsistencies and improve intuitiveness.

 ## Collaborators
 - [Julia Freyhoff](https://github.com/antsteelmule) — @antsteelmule